bgd-labs/example-aave-v2-listing/README.md

 # In the example case of ENS and DAI where both are verified via json this method should not be used.
 forge flatten ./etherscan/0x7b2a3cf972c3193f26cdec6217d27379b6417bd0/AToken/@aave/protocol-v2/contracts/protocol/tokenization/AToken.sol --output ./etherscan/0x7b2a3cf972c3193f26cdec6217d27379b6417bd0/Flattened.sol
 ```

+### Production deployment

+1. You first need to deploy the implementations for your asset and initialize them.
+   You can do so by altering [this line](./script/DeployImplementations.s.sol#L104) in the implementations deployment script to suite your needs and deploying the implementations via `make deploy-implementations`.

+2. You then need to create & deploy your payload based on the [ENSListingPayload example](./src/ENSListingPayload.sol).
+   The Payload expects the 3 addresses deployed in step 1) as input on the [constructor](./src/ENSListingPayload.sol#L29).

+3. You then need to create the on-chain proposal following the example in [ProposalCreation](./script/ProposalCreation.s.sol).

+While these steps build on each other, they don't have to be performed by the same address.